WeeeHung/HTTPSpamBot/README.md

 # HTTPSpamBot
-to spam websites at high volume.
+spam bot build in python to spam websites at high volume.

 ## Sending concurrent requests to Example Domain
 This is a simple Python script that sends concurrent HTTP requests to the Example Domain using the requests library and concurrent.futures module.
 The script sends a total of MAX_REQUESTS requests concurrently, each with a unique user agent.
+Current script sends HTTP GET requests only, feel free to edit for other request types.

 ## Prerequisites
 - Python 3.x